Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 These employees deliberately harm your organization.
 Financial gain drives 89% of cases (Proofpoint), with revenge as the other major motivation.
 They’re dangerous because they know exactly where sensitive data lives and how to access it without triggering alerts.

 The most common category.
 These employees don’t mean any harm.
-They just make mistakes.
-Clicking phishing links, reusing weak passwords, emailing sensitive files to personal accounts for convenience.
+They just make mistakes: clicking a phishing link, or emailing sensitive files to a personal account for convenience.
 One mistake can expose millions of records.

 This is the category most security teams underestimate.